 Choosing the right business bank account requires careful consideration.
-Make the wrong choice and you could be on the hook for much higher fees than anticipated or more complications than necessary.
-So, if you are comparing Chase vs Bank of America Business Checking Accounts, this in-depth review will help you settle the debate for your business.
+Make the wrong choice, and you could be on the hook for much higher fees than anticipated or more complications than necessary.
+Many people commonly compare the Chase vs. Bank of America Business Checking accounts.

 Chase vs. Bank of America Business Accounts

-Chase and Bank of America are two of the most common business account providers in the U.S., with thousands of branches for in-person or online banking.
+Chase and Bank of America are two of the most common business account providers in the U.S., with thousands of in-person branches and online banking opportunities.

-When deciding between the two, you should consider your business model, especially the number of transactions you expect each month, including cash transactions.
-For example, Chase Bank significantly limits the number of free transactions you get each month, whereas Bank of America allows many more.
+When deciding between the two, consider your business model, especially the number of transactions you expect each month, including cash transactions.

-Here are a few more things to consider when comparing Chase vs. Bank of America Business Checking.
+However, here are a few more things to consider when comparing Chase vs. Bank of America Business Checking accounts.

 Chase Business Checking vs. Bank of America Business Checking